spoonscen/typescript-design-patterns/README.md

 - Program to an interface, not an implementation.
 (Program to a supertype)
 - Favor composition over inheritance.
 - Strive for loosely coupled designs between objects that interact.
-- Classes should be open for extension, but closed for modification
+- Classes should be open for extension, but closed for modification.
+- Depedency Inversion Principle - Depend upon abstractions.
+Do not depend upon concrete classes.

 # Patterns
 * Strategy `npm run strategy`